 This time of year is such an amazing time to fill your plate with powerful, nutrient-dense plant-based recipes, like my Turmeric and Arugula-Anti Anxiety Salad.
-We are truly lucky to have ingredients like turmeric and arugula available to us.
+Yes, we are truly lucky to have ingredients like turmeric and arugula available to us.
 As what we put into our bodies is so greatly intertwined with how we feel and our overall experience of life and joyfulness!

 We are beings with many aspects of us- beyond the physical- and we need to pay attention to nourishing our entire selves in order to feel truly good.
-Sure we can hit our ideal weight or get our body into the fittest tone.
+Sure, we can hit our ideal weight or get our body into the fittest tone.
 Yet what good is it if we feel disconnected, unhappy or anxious?
 Here’s where the total lifestyle comes into play.

 Four Cornerstones to Feel Good

 I teach that the Four Cornerstones to really feeling good are: Food, Body (exercise, proper supplements and skincare and so on), Emotional well-being and Spiritual Growth.
-Food is an important aspect of feeling good.
+For starters, Food is an important aspect of feeling good.
 This is because it creates an alchemy that affects our entire being, including our brain’s neurotransmitter systems which link directly to feelings of stress and anxiety.

 Researchers from New York State University found that feelings of anxiety may be suppressed with a boost of antioxidants.
 (1) By eating a variety of plant-based foods loaded with vitamins and antioxidants, we can improve our body’s response to anxiety.
 And we can help our systems to function at their best!

 Power Combo of Turmeric and Arugula